 Image 3.
 Smart folder principle.
 Alfresco

 Tagging.
 Small-sized narrow-focused law firms usually have similar matters which are labeled confusing.
 Tagging helps solve the problem of long document quest.
-Some software providers offer platforms with a wide variety of tags.
+Some providers of document management software for law firms offer platforms with a wide variety of tags.
 For example, you can apply tags to folders and documents.
 You can mark files as Favorite, Reviewed, Shared (View only), Accepted, Pending, Recent, OnHold, NoCase, Referred, Declined and other every single company prefers.
 Tagging may be used for convenience or categorizing content.

 Notifications.
 Document management software for legal teams should also have a notification system to guarantee timely remind of current changes in files, folders, or processes.
 Activity notifications can be popped up (reminder, event-driven) and emailed (action-based); however, the way to inform is not limited to your preferences.
 Usually, platforms have the option of self-subscription, or the administrator can set it.